Top 5 Travel Nursing Myths

 Travel nursing myths are abundant.
 As in any career, it’s important to be able to make an informed decision.
 Find out the truth behind these 5 travel nursing myths.

-Travel Nurses make $80/hour (or some other outrageous amount).
+Travel Nurses make $10,000 per week (or some other outrageous amount).

 Another consideration when discussing pay is that travel nurses generally do not receive paid vacation or paid sick leave.
 They are like other contract workers, and when they need personal time off, they take it without pay—a significant benefit difference and downside from typical staff nurses.